edgedb/easy-edgedb/README.md

 # Chapter 6 - Still no escape

 >Jonathan can't move and the women vampires are next to him.
-Dracula runs into the room and tells the women to leave: "You can have him later, but not tonight!"
+Suddenly, Dracula runs into the room and tells the women to leave: "You can have him later, but not tonight!"
 The women listen to him.
 Jonathan wakes up in his bed and it feels like a bad dream...but he sees that somebody folded his clothes, and he knows it was not just a dream.
 The castle has some visitors from Slovakia the next day, so Jonathan has an idea.
 He writes two letters, one to Mina and one to his boss.
 He gives the visitors some money and asks them to send the letters.
-But Dracula finds them, and burns them in front of Jonathan.
-Jonathan is still stuck in the castle.
+But Dracula finds the letters, and burns them in front of Jonathan.
+Jonathan is still stuck in the castle, and Dracula knows that Jonathan tried to trick him.

 There is not much new in this lesson when it comes to types, so let's look at improving our schema.
 Right now Jonathan Harker is still inserted like this: